Skip to main content

 Search issues

 Once a query or a search is committed, they can be saved for future use by clicking the star icon to the right of the search bar.
-These saved searches will be stored as tabs just below the search bar.
+These saved searches will be stored as bookmarks to the right of the search bar.

 save query

-Bulk actions may be performed on any incidents in the Incident Overview list.
-To perform bulk actions on incidents, check the incidents you wish to perform the bulk actions on, then click the three-dot kebab menu in the upper left-hand corner of the screen and select the appropriate bulk action.
-Bulk actions include:
+Bulk actions may be performed on any incidents in the incidents list.
+To perform bulk actions on incidents, check the incidents you wish to perform the bulk actions on, then click the three-dot kebab menu in the upper left-hand corner of the screen and select the appropriate bulk action from the dropdown menu.

 Bulk actions